Safer Sex ("Safe Sex") at a Glance

 Condoms work by forming a barrier between the penis and anus, vagina, or mouth.
 The barrier keeps one partner's fluids from getting into or on the other.
 And condoms reduce the amount of skin-to-skin contact.
 There are two main kinds of condoms — those that go on the penis, and those that go into the vagina or anus.

 Latex condoms are great safer sex tools for anal, vaginal, or oral sex.
 They’re easy to get at a pharmacy, grocery store, or at a Planned Parenthood health center.
 They’re cheap.
 And they come in a variety of shapes, sizes, and textures.
-You can learn how to put on a condom by watching this brief video.
+Learn how to put on a condom by watching this brief video.

 People with latex allergies can use condoms made of polyurethane or polyisoprene.